How to Incorporate a Business

 1. Know the Law

 The first thing you should do is to familiarize yourself with the local business licensing and zoning regulations.
 Ensure that you’re adhering to all the stipulated laws.
 In most industries, you don’t need permits or licenses to carry out business activities.

 But a few have this prerequisite, such as food and childcare services.
 Verifying that your enterprise is complying with the law is essential to avoid encountering problems down the line.

 2. Pick a Business Name

 The next step entails choosing a unique name for your business.
-Remember, you cannot share a name with another corporation, especially one that is in your state.
+Remember, you cannot share a name with another corporation, especially one in your state.
 Doing so would mislead customers, not to mention lead to trademark infringement.
 In the latter case, your business might get sued.

 Another point to consider when choosing a name is that you have to add a signifier at the end, that is, Co., Corp. or Inc.

 Liaise with the secretary of state office to check whether your chosen business name is available.
-In some states, business owners can complete certain forms to reserve their name for a period of 2 to 3 months.
+In some states, business owners can complete certain forms to reserve their name for 2 to 3 months.

 3. Designate your Registered Agent

 A registered agent refers to an individual or a business that a company nominates to officially accept the service of process (SOP) on its behalf.
-The nominated third party is the one that receives correspondence from the Secretary of State and other official documents such as tax forms and notice of lawsuits.
+The nominated third party is the one that receives correspondence from the Secretary of State and other official documents such as tax forms and notices of lawsuits.

 If your business already has a lawyer, this could be the perfect individual for this role.
-Whoever you choose to be your registered agent, they have to be residing in the same state as your business.
+Whoever you choose to be your registered agent must reside in the same state as your business.

 4. Prepare the Articles of Incorporation